-My brother Jim and I were at Coach Faulk's graveside in Ardmore, Pennsylvania when he was laid to rest there.
-So was Bob Millspaugh.
-We three represented the thousands of St. Agnes men that he developed over many years.
+Along with Bob Millspaugh and my brother Jim, I was at Coach Faulk's graveside in Ardmore, PA when he was laid to rest there in 1985.
+We represented the thousands of St. Agnes men that he developed over many years.
 Seeing his wife Betty and many members of his family that day was a side of Coach most of us had never seen.
-I never knew he had such a large family, and such a loving, caring one.
+I never knew he had such a large, loving and caring family.
 With all the love he gave to us, we never knew he had any left to share with anyone else-but he sure did!